craftcms/commerce-stripe/README.md

 To allow 3D Secure payments, you must perform some additional steps.

+### Forcing a 3D secure payment.

+For some cards 3D secure payments are not supported, for some they are mandatory while for some cards they are optional.
+Setting this setting to true for a gateway will force the 3D secure payment flow for cards which optionally support it.

+Cards that do not support 3d secure payment will be unaffected by this setting.

+## Webhooks

 ### Configure Stripe

-Set up a webhook endpoint in your Stripe dashboard API settings that emits at least the following events:
+Set up a webhook endpoint in your Stripe dashboard API settings.
+The URL for this endpoint can be found in your Commerce Stripe gateway settings.

+It is recommended to emit all possible events, but the required events are:

+#### For 3D secure payments

  * `source.cancelled`
  * `source.chargeable`
  * `source.failed`

-The URL for this endpoint can be found in your Stripe gateway settings.
+#### For subscriptions

+The bare minimum of events required are:

+* `invoice.payment_succeeded`
+* `customer.subscription.deleted`

+However, it is strongly recommended to enable the following events as well to ensure your Commerce subscriptions stay in sync with your Stripe dashboard:

+* `plan.deleted`
+* `plan.updated`
+* `invoice.created`
+* `customer.subscription.updated`

 ### Configure the gateway